Areeb-Gillani/vertx-boost/README.md

 # Background & Basics

 In Vertx a router needs to be decalared in order to register API endpoints in the application.
-Each router has its own handler which entertains the logic once API endpoint is called.
-It becomes very hard to maintain so many router handlers and like most people tend to declare all the routes in the same class then it's a very hard class to maintain.
+Each route has its own handler which entertains the logic once API endpoint is called.
+It becomes very hard to maintain so many route handlers and like most people tend to declare all the routes in the same class then it's a very hard class to maintain.
 Vertx says that every class which extends abstractverticle will be handled by their own dedicated threads and threadpools and will have its own life cycle.
 I am asuming that you have the basic idea of MainVerticle and WorkerVerticle.
 If you don't have the idea then please visit https://vertx.io first.
 A service is basically a worker verticle and you can configure it using the following json.
 # Config